Sharda University Admissions 2025

 Total Marks | 200 (40 out of 50 MCQs) | 45 minutes |

-After analysing the CUET Mathematics question papers of the previous year’s experts of Careers360 have shortened a list of most important topics for the effective CUET Mathematics preparation of the candidates.
-Referring to the CUET maths PYQs can help the candidates understand the CUET Mathematics syllabus and exam pattern in more detail.
+After analysing the CUET Mathematics question papers of the previous year’s experts from Careers360 have shortened a list of the CUET most important topics for effective CUET Mathematics 2026 preparation in 1 Month.
+Referring to the CUET Maths PYQs can help the candidates understand the CUET Mathematics syllabus and exam pattern in more detail.
 The analysis is provided below:

 Section | Important Topics |